Michigan Alcohol Screening Test (MAST)

 • Therapists

-As long as alcohol is contributing to the deterioration of a person’s condition, physical and/or mental, this can be used.
+As long as alcohol is contributing to the deterioration of a person's condition, physical and mental, this can be used.

-This is ultimately for the benefit of the patient because this test will determine if they need to undergo a more comprehensive examination to get an official diagnosis.
-If they are diagnosed with an AUD, then the physicians handling the patient will work on a treatment plan and rehabilitation program for the patient in order to detoxify them and whittle down their addiction until it’s completely gone.
+This is ultimately for the patient's benefit because this test will determine if they need a more comprehensive examination to get an official diagnosis.
+If they are diagnosed with AUD, then the physicians handling the patient will work on a treatment plan and rehabilitation program for the patient to detoxify them and whittle down their addiction until it's completely gone.

 What are the benefits of using the Michigan Alcohol Screening Test (MAST)

 This test is easy to administer because of its questionnaire format.
-Even if there are twenty-five questions to answer, the questionnaire does not ask for more than a YES or NO answer, other than a number of times certain incidents happened in relation to the patient’s use of alcohol.
+Even if there are twenty-five questions to answer, the questionnaire does not ask for more than a YES or NO answer, other than several times specific incidents happened about the patient's use of alcohol.

 It can, more or less, be accomplished within ten minutes!

 Since this is a screening tool, the test has the potential to detect the early signs of alcohol addiction and dependence.
-Once you receive a fully-accomplished test and the patient scored something higher than 5, high enough to say that they are definitely at risk for an AUD but not high enough to say that the signs are bad, then you can recommend them to a specialist immediately to have them evaluated, diagnosed, and treated before the signs worsen.
+Once you receive a fully accomplished test and the patient scores something higher than 5, high enough to say that they are definitely at risk for an AUD but not high enough to say that the signs are wrong, then you can recommend them to a specialist immediately to have them evaluated, diagnosed, and treated before the signs worsen.

 Specialists who handle them after you will be better prepared.

 The next significant step after this test is to recommend the patient to a specialist for further examination to get an official diagnosis.
-The answers, even if they are simply YES or NO answers, should serve as preliminary information that help with the comprehensive examination of the patient and may help the specialists develop tailor-fitted treatment plans for said patient.
+The answers, even if they are YES or NO, should serve as preliminary information that helps with the comprehensive assessment of the patient and may help the specialists develop tailor-fitted treatment plans for said patient.

 Commonly asked questions

-First of all, if you are acknowledging that you are developing an addiction to alcohol, that is good!
+First of all, if you are acknowledging that you are developing an alcohol addiction, that is good!
 And yes, you may use this to check on yourself.
-But in the event that you receive a score that indicates that you do have signs of developing or having an alcohol use disorder, please report this to a professional so you can get diagnosed and receive treatment.
+But if you receive a score that indicates that you do have signs of developing or having an alcohol use disorder, please report this to a professional so you can get diagnosed and receive treatment.

 How come I have to pass on the patient to a specialist?

-Well, if you happen to be a rehabilitation and/or addiction specialist, then you don’t really have to pass them on and can work on conducting further examinations.
-But if you are not a rehabilitation or addiction specialist, then you are advised to recommend the patient to a specialist that can make an official diagnosis.
+Well, if you happen to be a rehabilitation and addiction specialist, then you don't have to pass them on and can work on conducting further examinations.
+But if you are not a rehabilitation or addiction specialist, you are advised to recommend the patient to a specialist who can make an official diagnosis.
 The MAST Test is a screening tool, not a diagnostic tool.

 There aren’t any score ranges and specific designations compared to other screening tools.
 Is it safe to trust the general designations stated earlier in this guide?